-FIRST LEGO League (FLL) is the middle school level of FIRST, ages 9 to 14.
-Their season kicks off in late September and ends with a Championship Tournament.
+FIRST LEGO League Challenge is the middle school level of FIRST, ages 9 to 14.
+Their season kicks off in September and ends with a Championship Tournament.
 Winners of the tournament could earn a spot at the World Championships.

 FIRST Tech Challenge is for grades 7 to 9 (in Penfield District), building a robot that is smaller than an FRC robot with a pre-made kit.
-Their season kicks off in early September and ends with a Championship Tournament in early December.
+Their season kicks off in early September and ends with a Championship Tournament in the Winter.
 Winners of the tournament earn a spot at the World Championships.

-To meet the achievement goal, each new student must get at least 10 FIRST Involvement credits, and each returning student must get at least 20 FIRST Involvement credits.
+To meet the achievement goal, each new student must get at least 20 FIRST Support credits, and each returning student must get at least 40 FIRST Support credits.
 This can be volunteering at any of the kickoff events or Tournaments, mentoring a team, doing a robot demo or a camp for a team, or helping at any other FIRST Team 1511 FLL/FTC related activity, such as the Penfield FLL Qualifier (our FLL Qualifier).